Cytogenomic SNP Microarray, Fetal

 Diagnostic Yield

-• Among cases with a normal karyotype, microarray studies reveal clinically relevant copy number variants (CNVs) in:
+• Among cases with a normal karyotype, microarray studies reveal clinically relevant copy number variants (CNVs) in :

-• Approximately 6% of fetuses with a structural anomaly; percentage may be higher, depending on anomaly
+• Approximately 6% of fetuses with a structural anomaly on ultrasound

 • The diagnostic yield varies by patient population and the presence of comorbidities.